 - Status of tests, reviews, or outside certifications

-A high-quality project dashboard will be useful for real-time updates and analyzing project data on completed or canceled projects.
-This data can then applied to all future projects.
+A high-quality project dashboard will be useful for real-time updates and analyzing project data on completed or canceled projects, which you can then apply to all future projects.

-The best project management dashboard is easy to read, simple to customize for your business, and has the ability to automatically update in real-time.
-Having a perfect dashboard won’t help if you have to waste all your time updating it.
+The best project dashboard examples are easy to read, simple to customize for your business, and can automatically update in real-time — saving you precious time.

 How do you make a project management dashboard work for you?

-Step one is choosing your KPIs, the metrics that tell you whether your project is on the track.
+Choose your KPIs — the metrics that tell you whether your project is on the track.